PYUDNG/VBS-BypassUAC/README.md

 1. `Host`: Specify script host to use.
 1 for wscript.exe and 2 for cscript.exe
 2. `Hide`: Whether run the script with windows hidden.
 True or False

+## BypassUAC.single.vbs
+The Same as `BypassUAC.vbs`, but all code are wrapped in the only Function `BypassUAC`, easy to use!

 ## BypassUAC.source.vbs
 For Other scripts.
 Just run `BypassUAC.source.vbs [-h|/h] Command1[ Command2 Command3...]` to get your command executed with UAC privilege without alerts.
 Arguments: